abenjam2/Med7-Reproduction-DLH/README.md

 # Med7-Reproduction-DLH
-This is the repository for the recreation of  Med7: a transferable clinical natural language processing model for electronic health records.
-[The original paper is linked here](https://www.sciencedirect.com/science/article/pii/S0933365721000798).
+This is the repository is an official implementation of [Med7: a transferable clinical natural language processing model for electronic health records](https://www.sciencedirect.com/science/article/pii/S0933365721000798).

 The data used for this project was obtained from the Medical Information Mart for Intensive Care (MIMIC-III) dataset.
 More specifically, discharge letters in the Notes Events file within MIMIC-III.
+Additionally, Track 2 of the 2018 National NLP Clinical Challenges (n2c2) Shared Task on drug related concepts extraction was used to further train the data as well as test the model.

 The goal of the original paper is to create a Named-Entity Recognition Model (NER) to extract useful data from Electronic Health Records (EHRs) using Natural Language Processing (NLP).
 Using spaCY version 3.2.4 and Python 3.7, we were able to run MIMIC-III data through the Med7 vectors model.
 The model was able to identify Dosage, Drug, Duration, Form, Frequency, Route, and Strength from the unstructured data of EHRs.